 - Feel free to make your own puree if you don’t want to use canned.

-- If using homemade, blot out your puree to eliminate extra moisture.
+- If using homemade puree, blot out your puree to eliminate extra moisture.
 Also, do this by measuring it out according to the recipe, then using a paper towel to squeeze the excess liquid.

-- Don’t forget to cool the loaf in the pan first.
+- Also, don’t forget to cool the loaf in the pan first.
 This allows the loaf to it hold its shape.

 - No buttermilk?
 Then, make your own buttermilk!
 Place 1 Tbsp white vinegar or lemon juice in your measuring cup, then add enough milk to reach one cup.
 You can also use plain yogurt instead of buttermilk.

-- You can easily make turn this recipe into muffins.
-Simply, bake in muffin pans instead of a loaf.
+- You can turn this easy pumpkin bread recipe into muffins.
+Simply, bake in muffin pans instead of a loaf pan.

 - Similarly, to make it into a bundt cake, use a bundt pan for baking.

 - Use an oven thermometer for precise baking temperature.

 - Chop it up and make it into bread pudding!